Growing up Catholic, I have always known about Mary. But, if I’m going to be totally honest, I didn’t really know her.

 The mission has begun with me.
 I have committed to a daily Rosary for the rest of my life.

-And finally, I’m going to do my part of bring the whole world to Mary (aim high, right?!?).
+And finally, I’m going to do my part of bringing the whole world to Mary (aim high, right?!?).
 This has been one of my top prayer intentions and, as a first step, I created a book to help the faithful go a bit deeper while meditating on the Rosary.

 This beautiful little book, with custom art, will be ONE SALE TOMORROW, February 6th, for $8 because I want it cheap enough that it is accessible to all, just as Mary is accessible to all.